nanoporetech/tombo/docs/resquiggle.rst

 ``--obs-per-base-filter``

 *  This option applies a filter to "stuck" reads (too many observations per genomic base).
-This filter is applied only to the index file and can be cleared later.
+This filter is applied only to the Tombo index file and can be cleared later.
 See the :doc:`filtering` section for more details.

+``--ignore-read-locks``

+*  Multiple independent ``resquiggle`` commands on the same set of reads should NOT be run simultaneously.
+This can cause hard to track errors and read file corruption.
+To protect against this, Tombo adds a lock (only acknowledged by Tombo) to each directory being processed.
+If a previous ``resquiggle`` command fails in a very unexpected fashion these locks can be left in place.
+In this case the ``--ignore-read-locks`` option is provided.
+This is the only intended use for this option.

 ---------------------
 Pre-process Raw Reads